 \subsection{RapidAPI Parameter Alignment}

 RapidAPI documentation often uses parameter names that differ from those used in request examples.
 To reduce argument instantiation errors, we generate normalized Python wrappers whose function parameters exactly match the keys used in the request schema, and we verify mappings with manual spot-checking (Table~\ref{tab:rapidapi_filters}, Map rule).
-For security, we show the API key as a placeholder.
+For security, the API key is shown as a placeholder.